snadeem03/stock_price_analyzer/README.md

 6. Explore the interactive line chart for the selected metric.
 7. In the sidebar, find key statistics and information about the stock data.

+## About the author
+This Stock Analysis Dashboard was created by ***Nadeem Shaik***.
+Feel free to reach out for questions or feedback.